Oliss4t/BHT_Store_Sales_Time_Series_Forecasting/report.md

 ### Seasonal plots for sales over month
 A seasonal plot is similar to a time plot except that the data are plotted against the individual “seasons” in which the data were observed.

-At the end of the year we can see an increase in sales over all years
+At the end of the year we can see an increase in sales over all years, which is reflective of an increasing trend overall.
+In our later use of econometrics models, this will motivate our use of multiplicative models instead of additive models, as these are more suitable to situations where the range between successive periods is increasing.

 ![seasonal_plot_for_sales_over_months](./figs/seasonal_plot_for_sales_over_months.png)